Are you looking for some of the best trails and parks in Gainesville, Florida?

 Gainesville is well known for its University, museums, bars, and nightlife, but not many know about the plethora of parks that offer gorgeous trails through some of the most unique natural surroundings in the country.

-If you’re looking for a break from city life and want to immerse yourself in the trees, there is no shortages of options for you to choose from in Gainesville and the surrounding areas.
+If you’re looking for a break from city life and want to immerse yourself in the trees, there is no shortage of options for you to choose from in Gainesville and the surrounding areas.

 From state parks to donated forested areas, you can become one with nature for an afternoon or camp overnight for the full experience.